abshka/photo-sorter-go/README.md

 - Duplicate handling strategies
 - Dry run vs live mode

+### Folder Selection Issues

+**Native folder picker not opening**

+- Ensure you're using a modern browser (Chrome, Firefox, Safari)
+- JavaScript must be enabled for folder picker functionality
+- Try the drag & drop method as alternative

+**Drag & drop not working**

+- Check browser compatibility (some older browsers don't support folder D&D)
+- Use the Browse button as a reliable fallback
+- Ensure you're dragging folders, not individual files

 ### Getting Help

 - Check the [issues page](https://github.com/abshka/photo-sorter-go/issues)
 - Run with `--verbose` flag for detailed logging
 - Use `photo-sorter test-exif` to debug specific files
 - Use the test suite to verify your configuration works
+- See `FOLDER_PICKER_DEMO.md` for detailed folder selection guide